chen-ye/dr-eds/README.md

 - `0x09` - bottom shifter button is released
 - `0x0a` - top shifter button is releases

 This means that shifter don't know on which gear RD is.
-It just send button is pressed, holded down or released.
+It just send which button is pressed, holded down or released.

 ## Pairing